openmrs/openmrs-module-reporting/README.md

 Overview
 ========
 The Reporting Module was designed to provide a feature-rich, user-friendly web interface for managing reports within OpenMRS.
 In addition, the Reporting Module provides a flexible and extensible API that module developers can develop against to build their own reports and tools.
 The core idea behind the Reporting Module is to provide a solid foundation for other developers to use the framework and implement new features.
-This Module is designed for varoius new features.
+This Module is designed for various new features.

 Download
 ========
-We encourage all OpenMRS users and developers to download the reporting module, use it frequently, create new tickets for bug fixes and feature requests, and provide feedback on [OpenMRS Talk](https://talk.openmrs.org/c/developers).
+We encourage all OpenMRS users and developers to download the reporting module, use it frequently, create new tickets for bug fixes and feature requests.

 Requirements
 ================